idealabasu/idealab_jekyll_source/applications.md

 title: Applications
 ---

-With low-cost, modular, and often soft systems
+With low-cost, modular, and often soft systems that